richardcom/tp/docs/DeveloperGuide.md

 ####  Implementation

-The implementation of the DeleteBy command is supported by `DeleteProblemCommand.java` and `DeleteProblemCommandParser.java`
+The implementation of the DeleteProblem command is supported by `DeleteProblemCommand.java` and `DeleteProblemCommandParser.java`

+The relevant methods are:

+*`DeleteProblemCommandParser#parse(String args)` --- Parses the user input index.
+*`DeleteProblemCommand#execute(Model model)` --- Deletes the report of the input index from the library.

 Given below is an example usage scenario and how the delete problem report mechanism behaves at each step.